Jason Ardizzone-West: Personal life & education

 Ardizzone-West grew up in Worcester, Massachusetts where he got his start in scenic design creating sets for the former Worcester Forum Theatre Ensemble at age 15.
 His parents are Wendy and Richard Ardizzone, respectively the founder and associate director of a Worcester children's music education program, The Joy Of Music Program.
 He began designing sets professionally at Worcester Forum Theatre while attending high school at Doherty Memorial High School.
 He graduated from high school in 1990 and then went on to earn a Bachelor of Architecture from Cornell University, College of Architecture, Art & Planning in 1995.
 After completing his undergraduate degree, Jason Ardizzone-West worked for Mitchell Kurtz Architect PC.

 He earned a Masters of Fine Arts from New York University, Tisch School of the Arts, Department of Design for Stage and Film in 2012.

-Ardizzone-West lives in Yonkers, New York with his wife and two children.
+Ardizzone-West lives in Scarsdale, New York with his wife, Jeni and two children, named Hudson and Lucca.